OxfordHCC/calendar-orchestrator/README.md

 = = = = = = =

 This repo contains the core and configuration App for the Solid Calendar Orchestrator -- an application / service used to manage Solid Calendar, meant to be used together with KNoodle.

+The orchestrator core is expected to be a service, while the App is used to configure users to a working orchestrator core service.

 ## Get started